garykac/woven/docs/spell-list.md

 Category: Attack Charge

-When cast: A mage at one of your TENDRILs must remove 2 of their CHARGEs.
-Consume that TENDRIL.
+When cast: A mage at one of your EYEs must remove 2 of their CHARGEs.
+Consume that EYE.

 ### Erase
 ```